Definition of Intensive Outpatient Treatment

 Benefits of Intensive Outpatient Treatment

 IOP consists of individual therapy, group therapy, relapse prevention training, vocational training, and several other classes geared towards helping clients stay sober and become the most productive members of society and successful sober individuals that they possibly can be.
 There are many benefits of IOP – one of the main benefits is the ability for clients to work through issues that may arise in early recovery in a supportive group setting.
-They will attend treatment during the day and return home in the evening, where they will be faced with the unique challenges that are always present in very early sobriety.
+They will attend treatment during the day and return home in the evening, where they will face the unique challenges that are always present in very early sobriety.
 The following day, they will be able to process the emotions, triggers, and experiences that arose in a group and one-on-one with a licensed therapist.
 The length of IOP will depend on the unique needs of each client.
 In most cases, IOP will last for around six months.

 Absolute Awakenings and IOP

 At Absolute Awakening, our IOP program is geared towards those who have recently completed inpatient treatment and those who require less intensive clinical care (because their addictive disorders are mild, likely easily treated, and not life-threatening).
 If you are looking for a quality and reputable IOP program, look no further than Absolute Awakenings.

 - Fluyau D, Charlton TE.
 Drug Addiction.
 In: StatPearls.
 StatPearls Publishing; 2022.
 Accessed January 17, 2023. http://www.ncbi.nlm.nih.gov/books/NBK549783/

 - Jahan AR, Burgess DM.
 Substance Use Disorder.
 In: StatPearls.
 StatPearls Publishing; 2022.
 Accessed January 17, 2023. http://www.ncbi.nlm.nih.gov/books/NBK570642/